Skip to main content

 9. Notice

-9.1 Notices under this Agreement shall be in writing and shall be delivered by e-mail to the other party.
-TBS can be contacted at EMOPreparednessPrograms@ontario.ca
+9.1 Notice under this Agreement shall be in writing and shall be delivered by e-mail to the other party.

 10. Audit

-10.1 TBS or any person authorized by TBS may conduct an audit concerning the Partner Organization’s compliance with this Agreement.
-TBS or the authorized person may upon 24 hours prior written Notice to the Partner Organization, or without Notice where the audit is in respect of a suspected breach of this Agreement, conduct an audit, at any time during the Partner Organization’s normal business hours, of the physical premises where the Information is located.
-TBS or the authorized person may also conduct such an audit by any electronic means available to TBS.
-The Partner Organization shall cooperate with TBS or the authorized person in conducting such an audit.
+10.1 MEPR or any person authorized by MEPR may conduct an audit concerning the Member Organization's compliance with this Agreement.
+MEPR or the authorized person may, upon 24 hours prior written Notice to the Member Organization, or without Notice where the audit is in respect to lack of compliance with the Terms of the Agreement, conduct an audit, at any time during the Member Organization's normal business hours, of the physical premises where the Information is located.
+MEPR or the authorized person may also conduct such an audit by any electronic means available to MEPR.
+The Member Organization shall cooperate with MEPR or the authorized person in conducting such an audit.

 11. Intellectual Property

-11.1 TBS and its respective licensors and service providers will be and remain the sole and exclusive owners of all rights, titles and interests, including all Intellectual Property, in and to the Information, the Database and the OC volunteer portal.
-Nothing in these terms transfers any right, title or interest in or to the Information, the Database or the OC volunteer portal to the Partner Organization.
+11.1 His Majesty the King in right of Ontario and its respective licensors and service providers will be and remain the sole and exclusive owners of all rights, titles and interests, including all Intellectual Property, in and to the Information, the Database and the Ontario Corps Volunteer Registration Portal.
+Nothing in these terms transfers any right, title or interest in or to the Information, the Database or the Ontario Corps Volunteer Registration Portal to the Member Organization.

 12. Access No Longer Required

-12.1 If access to the Database is no longer required by an Authorized User within a Partner Organization (e.g., if a person has changed roles or left the organization) the Partner Organization will give Notice to TBS within five Business Days Upon receipt of Notice, TBS will revoke the Authorized User’s access.
+12.1 If access to the Database is no longer required by an Authorized User within a Member Organization (e.g., if a person has changed roles or left the organization) the Member Organization will give Notice to MEPR within five Business Days at EMOPreparednessPrograms@ontario.ca.
+Upon receipt of Notice, MEPR will terminate the Authorized User's access.

-12.2 If a Partner Organization no longer wants or requires access to the Database, the Partner Organization will give Notice to TBS within five Business Days.
-Upon receipt of Notice, TBS will revoke access for all Authorized Users that are associated with the Partner Organization.
+12.2 If a Member Organization no longer wants or requires access to the Database, the Member Organization will give Notice to MEPR within five Business Days.
+Upon receipt of Notice, MEPR will terminate access for all Authorized Users that are associated with the Member Organization.

-Clicking “I agree to the Terms of Use” below means agreement to the Terms of Use outlined above.
+Clicking "We/I agree to the Terms of Use" below means agreement to the Terms of Use outlined above.

 Start typing to find your organization